dcherman/jQuery.ajaxRetry/README.md

 # jQuery.ajaxRetry

-This plugin allows you to easily retry a failed ajax request while still allowing you to add callbacks via any of the normal options or deferreds. jQuery.ajaxRetry is supported on all version of jQuery from 1.5 to 1.9.1.
+This plugin allows you to easily retry a failed ajax request while still allowing you to add callbacks via any of the normal options or deferreds. jQuery.ajaxRetry is supported on all version of jQuery from 1.5 - latest.

 ## Usage